 All contributions received by a person acting as an agent of a candidate shall be reported promptly to the candidate or any of his or her designated agents.
 All contributions received by a person acting as an agent of a committee shall be reported promptly to the committee's treasurer or any of his or her designated agents.
 "Promptly" as used in this section means not later than the closing date of any campaign statement the committee or candidate for whom the contribution is intended is required to file.
-History: Added by Stats.
-1979, Ch.
-779.

 Regulations: 2 Cal.
 Code of Regs.
 Section 18401 2 Cal.
 Code of Regs.
+Section 18421.1

-Section 18421.1 2 Cal.
-Code of Regs.
-Section 18421.2 2 Cal.
+2 Cal.
 Code of Regs.
 Section 18421.3 2 Cal.
 Code of Regs.
 Section 18421.31